MrEAlderson/ConfigManager2/README.md

 # ConfigManager2
-Fast, light and easy to use config file management library (Probably much easier to use than YAML, JSON, XML etc.)
+Fast, light and easy to use config file management library:
+(Probably much easier to use than YAML, JSON, XML etc.)

 ============================================